finos/common-domain-model/GOVERNANCE.md

 This document provides the governance policy for specifications and other documents developed using the Community Specification process in a repository (each a “Working Group”).
 Each Working Group must adhere to the requirements in this document.

+The first few sections cover general FINOS community guidelines.
+Specific rules, guidance, ways of working, and working group structures can be found on the [CDM website](https://cdm.finos.org/docs/contribution).

 ## 1. Roles

 Each Working Group may include the following roles.
 Additional roles may be adopted and documented by the Working Group.